You have turned-in this assignment. You can review the lesson and see your previous answers.

 The same with disposable nappies.

-And then zero waste shops have started to crop up more recently, where they sell products where users refill their own packaging.
+Opportunities for redesign include things such as reusable mugs, reusable boxes for lunchboxes, reusable nappies made out of material, and then zero-waste shops have started to crop up more recently, where they sell products where users refill their own packaging.

-So you don't buy it in any packaging, it just comes in a big tube or a big box, and you go and fill up as much as you need and as much as you require without using any extra packaging.
+So you don't buy it in any packaging, it just comes in a big tube or a big box, and you go and fill up as much as you need, and as much as you require without using any extra packaging.

 What a great concept.